Close Menu

 Zylo gives you insights that tell you things like, “Hey, these users haven’t used this application in over 90 days, so, you might want to downgrade or de-provision these right now.”

-What other types of automated actions can users take based on the data captured through Zylo’s integrations?
+What types of automated actions can users take based on the data captured through Zylo’s integrations?

 We have a powerful workflow engine that allows our customers to do everything from alerting users to downloading a report of those users, to kicking off anything from a de-provision or a downgrade of a license.
 All so they can reclaim some of that cost.
 At Zylo, we do everything in our power to enable our customers.
 We want to make them look good.